You probably know that there’s a bunch of ways to do Shopify marketing. That’s true. Reading about each one can take some time off your schedule.

 If done right, Shopify email marketing can be your ATM all day.
 That’s why your business should have email functionality to get sales.

 Oxygen Boutique, a Shopify business selling beauty products, sends promotional emails with discounts to encourage customers to buy.
-Here’s a good email example.
+Here’s an example.

 This app will help you: